flare-foundation/docs/docs/user/delegation/managing-rewards.md

 4. On the **Main Account** tab, locate the **Claim your delegation rewards** section to determine whether you have claimable rewards and whether those rewards can currently be claimed:

-    * If you have rewards to claim and the reward manager contains the tokens, the **Claim** button is enabled and shows the amount of rewards you can claim.
-Go to Step 3.
+    * If you have rewards to claim and the reward manager contains enough tokens, the **Claim** button is enabled and shows the amount of rewards you can claim.
+Go to Step 5.
-    * If you have rewards to claim, but the reward manager currently does not contain tokens, the **Claim** button shows the amount of rewards you can claim but is disabled.
+    * If you have rewards to claim, but the reward manager currently does not contain enough tokens, the **Claim** button shows the amount of rewards you can claim but is disabled.

-        For security reasons, a **limited amount of tokens** is stored at a given time.
+        For security reasons, a **limited amount of tokens** is stored at a given time in the reward manager contract.
         Sometimes, all delegators claim their rewards in a short period of time immediately after the reward epoch ends, and the token storage is depleted.
         The storage is replenished periodically.
         If you are currently unable to claim your rewards because the storage is empty, **try again the next day**.

-    * If you don't have claimable rewards, the **Claim** button is disabled.
+    * If you don't have claimable rewards, the **Claim** button shows **0** and is disabled.

     The following image shows an account with claimable rewards: